JayHoltslander/WordPress-MAMP-Wordpress-Install-Web-Interface-/README.md

 ## Command Line Version
 link: https://github.com/michelve/wordpress-mamp-localhost-generator

-1.Get Latest version of wordpress
+1. Get Latest version of wordpress
-2. Setup wordpress
+2. Setup Wordpress
 3. Create Database
-4. Create Config file
+4. Create wp-config.php file
 5. Install Wordpress
 6. You are Done

 ## Requirements

-1. MAMP if you don't have MAMP you can grab the latest version from: https://www.mamp.info/en/downloads/ (you don't need the PRO version)
+1. MAMP if you don't have MAMP you can grab the latest version from:
+	* https://www.mamp.info/en/downloads/ (you don't need the PRO version)

-2. Use a text editor to open the main Apache configuration file, httpd.conf, which is located at Applications/MAMP/conf/apache/httpd.conf.
+2. Use a text editor to open the main Apache configuration file, httpd.conf, which is located at
+	* **Applications/MAMP/conf/apache/httpd.conf**

-Scroll to the bottom of the file and locate the following lines (around 524–525):
+3. Scroll to the bottom of the file and locate the following lines (around 524–525):

-Virtual Hosts
+	`Virtual Hosts
-Include /Applications/MAMP/conf/apache/extra/httpd-vhosts.conf
+	 #\Include /Applications/MAMP/conf/apache/extra/httpd-vhosts.conf`

-Remove the hash (pound) sign from the beginning of the line that begins with Include:
+5. **Remove the hash** (pound #) sign from the beginning of the line that begins with Include:

-Save the file, and then open the web app from you browser.
+6. **Save the file**, and then open the web app from you browser.

 ## How to use